mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 std::println("{::N[.3G]}", 1.2345678 * m);      // 1.23 m
 std::println("{::N[.3G]}", 1.2345678e8 * m);    // 1.23E+08 m
 ```

+#### Extensions to `std-format-spec`

+Both [@ISO80000] and [@SI] are recommending printing numbers into separated into groups of three:

+> To facilitate the reading of numbers with many digits, these may be separated into groups of
+> three, counting from the decimal sign towards the left and the right.
+In the case where there
+> is no decimal part (and thus no decimal marker), the counting shall be from the right-most digit,
+> towards the left.
+No group shall contain more than three digits, except that when there are only
+> four digits before or after the decimal marker it is customary not to use a space to isolate
+> a single digit.
+Where such separation into groups of three is used, the groups shall be separated
+> by a small space and not by a point or a comma or by any other means.
+>
+> EXAMPLE 1: 12 345
+> EXAMPLE 2: 1 234 or 1234
+> EXAMPLE 3: 1 234,567 8 or 1234,5678
+>
+> The practice of grouping digits in this way is a matter of choice.
+It is not always followed in
+> certain specialized applications such as engineering drawings and scripts to be read by a
+> computer.
+The separation into groups of three should not be used for ordinal numbers used as
+> reference numbers.
+A year, when given by four digits, shall always be written without a space
+> between the digits.

+As of today, no flag in `std-format-spec` would force it.
+Similar output may be obtained thanks
+to localization, but international standards mentioned above recommend that for every user,
+no matter what localization option is being used.

 ## Quantity point text output